ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

   ___________

- Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Cities
+ Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Cities -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the New York city charter, the education law, the public housing law and the New York city  health  and  hospitals  corporation act, in relation to construction and mentoring programs
+ AN ACT to amend the New York city charter, the education law, the public housing law and the New York city  health  and  hospitals  corporation act, in relation to construction and mentoring programs; and providing for the repeal of certain provisions upon the expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: